Lance Lenoir: Buffalo Bills

 On May 26, 2021, Lenoir signed with the Buffalo Bills.
 He was waived on August 24, 2021.

-Michigan Panthers (USFL)
+Michigan Panthers (first stint)

-Lenoir was selected with the third pick of the 14th round of the 2022 USFL Draft by the Michigan Panthers.
-He was named a starter at wide receiver, registering 52 receptions (led the league), 484 receiving yards (second on the league) and 2 receiving touchdowns.
+Lenoir was selected with the third pick of the 14th round of the 2022 USFL draft by the Michigan Panthers.
+He was named a starter at wide receiver, registering 52 receptions (led the league), 484 receiving yards (second in the league) and 2 receiving touchdowns.

 Philadelphia Eagles

 On July 27, 2022, Lenoir was signed by the Philadelphia Eagles.
 On August 16, he was waived/injured and reverted to the injured reserve.
-On August 22, he was waived with a injury settlement.
+On August 22, he was waived with an injury settlement.

 Los Angeles Rams

 On December 22, 2022, Lenoir signed with the practice squad of the Los Angeles Rams.
 His practice squad contract expired when the team's season ended on January 9, 2023.

 Orlando Guardians

 Lenoir signed with the Orlando Guardians of the XFL on February 23, 2023.
+He was placed on the team's reserve list on March 27.
+He was removed from the roster after the 2023 season.